vidarshan/mern-gadget-shop/README.md

         npm run server

   ## ↩️ Reuse
-  Reusing application and the code is free, atleast star this repo before doing that.
+  Reusing application and the code is free, atleast star this repo before doing that

   <br/>